csbhr/OpenUtility/README.md

 dest_root = '/path/to/dest images'
 batch_crop_img_with_padding(ori_root, dest_root, min_size=(800, 800), padding=100)
 ```
-- When you finish inferring large image with cropped patches, you can combine patches to image according to the following demo:
+- When you finish inferring large image with cropped patches, you can combine patches to image by following the demo:
 ```
 # Notice:
 #   filenames should not contain the character "-" except for the crop flag